 WCFI.
-WCFI is an entity primarily engaged in commercial fishing within and outside Philippine waters and in the High Seas.
+WCFI is an entity primarily engaged in commercial fishing within and outside Philippine waters and in the high seas.
 The Group has 40% ownership interest in WFCI.
 WCFI ceased operation effective December 31, 2014.
 The Group provided for impairment loss of \$39,279 in 2014 on its investment in WFCI.
-WCFI has no available financial information as at and for the year ended December 31, 2015.

-The Group's unrecognized share in losses of WCFI as at December 31, 2014 and 2013 amounted to \$0.87 million and \$62,692, respectively.
+The Group's unrecognized share in losses of WCFI as at December 31, 2014 amounted to \$0.87 million.

-Investments in Associates
+Investments in an Associate